Equity Markets for Dummies

 Market-Wide Circuit Breakers (Index Level)

-Beyond individual stocks, NSE and BSE have market-wide circuit breakers that halt ALL trading when indices fall/rise sharply:
+Beyond individual stocks, the NSE and BSE also have circuit breakers that halt ALL trading when indices fall/rise sharply.

 10% change 🟡 Level 1 Circuit 45 minutes